datopian/tech.datopian.com/dx/data-migration/README.md

     # Copy something:
     $ mc cp -r prod/ckan/montreal-dev/uploads dx/dx-montreal-staging/
     ```
+6. Update the permission of `uploads` so that they are publically accessible and the images for groups/organizations can be loaded
+    ```
+    gsutil acl ch -r -u AllUsers:R gs://<bucket-name>/<file-location>/<file>

+    # Example
+    gsutil acl ch -r -u AllUsers:R gs://dx-test-staging/ckan/storage/uploads/group/2016-10.png

+    You need to follow this step to all the file/images available in the directory as granting permission only to the directory doesn't make all files inside it public.
+    ```

 For reference, here are the most commonly used hosts that are already configured: